qiuhaolu/DAKI/README.md

 ## Training New Adapters

-To train adapters for new domain knowledge, you can refer to the scripts:
+To train adapters for new domain knowledge, you can refer to the following scripts as examples:

 - `train_disease.py`
 - `train_graph.py`